Wytamma/rstudio-hpc/README.md

 # Integrating rstudio with the HPC (qsub)

 This repo has some scripts to get RStudio running on the compute nodes of the HPC.
 This is achieved though a combination of singularity and ssh commands.
-Once you have RStudio running you can create a nice workflow for use `qsub` from  RStudio ([see below](/#integrating-qsub-with-RStudio))
+Once you have RStudio running you can create a nice workflow for using `qsub` from within RStudio ([see below](/#integrating-qsub-with-RStudio))

 ## RStudio server on the HPC